HermanKoe/Machine-Learning/README.md

 # Machine-Learning
-Creating a new branch is quick.
+Creating a new branch is quick AND sample. ohhooojoo